leoreisdias/hangmanGame-C/README.md

-Hangman Game made first in C. It's gonna be adapted in C++ later.
+Hangman Game made first in C.
 External Files used to store the words and randomly pull them.